phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

     class: '\acme\demo\decorated\config'
     decorates: 'config'

-If you want to inject the original service, which is renamed to have .inner appended to its name, you can use:
+In Symfony, the old config service will have been renamed config.inner, so you can inject it into your new service by adding it to your services arguments:

 .. code-block:: yaml